davidellavalle/Capital-Bikeshare/README.md

 The predicting model has been fed with the data of 2018 and 2019 and it is providing predictions for the first 6 months of 2020.
 This data was picked because Covid had not yet affected our society and I wanted to show the power of this tool in a standard/normal situation, where no unpredictable events had happened yet.
 This could be as well seen as a limit of predicting models.

-## Flask App
+## Flask App - to be extended

 Flask is a micro web framework written in python and used in web development.
 The term 'microframework' means it does not require particular tools or libraries.

 For this project I developed a simple app that predicts the bikes demand in the different hours and days of the year depending on the month, weekday, time, wether the day is a holiday or not and type of customers (member or casual).
 The app was then deployed using Heroku and can be found easily by clicking on this link.

-## File description:
+## Data sources

-[Data from 2011-12](https://github.com/davidellavalle/Capital-Bikeshare/tree/main/2011-12): hourly and daily count of rental bikes along with the weather information for a period of 24 months (2011-12)
+All data was retrieved directly from [Capital bikeshare](https://www.capitalbikeshare.com/system-data) website.

 ### Legal Terms: